nhsconnect/ITK3-Messaging-Distribution/pages/support/support_stakeholders.md

 An important influence on the Care Connect FHIR project is GP Connect.
 Technical information relating to GP Connect is being transferred from the [NHS Developer website](http://developer.nhs.uk/library/interoperability/gp-connect/) to [GitHub](https://nhsconnect.github.io/gpconnect/index.html).
 Further to this, non-technical overview can be found at the [NHS Digital Website](https://digital.nhs.uk/article/282/GP-Systems-of-Choice).
 The GP Connect implementation guide is found on the [NHS Developer website](http://data.developer.nhs.uk/fhir/candidaterelease-170816-getrecord/Chapter.1.About/index.html) rather than the GitHub library.
 At the time of writing a reference server is currently under development.
 <br><br>
 ## NHS England and Code4Health
 Code4Health is an NHS initiative established for individuals and organisations providing a platform to bring together ideas, change working practice and build solutions to improve healthcare.
-Code4Health supports a rich asset and resource catalogue, a multitude of contributors and a sandpit environment for communities.
+Code4Health supports a rich asset and Resource catalogue, a multitude of contributors and a sandpit environment for communities.

 Code4Health focuses on supporting the clinician in the use of technology facilitating shared learning for the ‘frontline’ of healthcare.